adambard/learnxinyminutes-docs/json.html.markdown

 File extension for JSON files is ".json" and the MIME type for JSON text is "application/json".

+Many programming languages have support for serializing (encoding) and unserializing (decoding) JSON data into native data structures.
+Javascript has implicit support for manipulating JSON text as data.

+More information can be found at http://www.json.org/

 JSON is built on two structures:
 * A collection of name/value pairs.
 In various languages, this is realized as an object, record, struct, dictionary, hash table, keyed list, or associative array.
 * An ordered list of values.
 In most languages, this is realized as an array, vector, list, or sequence.

+An object with various name/value pairs.

 ```json
 {